‘Days Of Our Lives’ Spoilers: Chad Helps Abigail Remember Andre’s Murder

-Days of our Lives spoilers reveal that Chad and Abigail’s emotional reunion will be short lived.
-On Tuesday, DOOL viewers will see Chad try to fill in Abigail on what has been going on, and attempt to help her remember the events that occurred on the night Andre DiMera (Thaao Penghlis) was murdered.
+Days of our Lives spoilers reveal that Chad and Abigail’s emotional reunion will be short-lived.
+On Tuesday, DOOL viewers will see Chad try to fill in Abigail on what has been going on and attempt to help her remember the events that occurred on the night Andre DiMera (Thaao Penghlis) was murdered.

-According to Soaps, Chad DiMera (Billy Flynn) knows that it was his wife, Abigail Deveraux-DiMera (Marci Miller) who killed his brother Andre.
-However, Chad’s most important task will to be getting the truth from Abby and finding her the professional help she so desperately needs for her split personality disorder.
+According to Soaps, Chad DiMera (Billy Flynn) knows that it was his wife, Abigail Deveraux-DiMera (Marci Miller), who killed his brother Andre.
+However, Chad’s most important task will be getting the truth from Abby and finding her the professional help she so desperately needs for her split personality disorder.
 On Tuesday, Chad will do his best to help walk Abby through what happened on the day Andre was killed.

 It seems that Days of our Lives viewers will begin to get the entire story of how and why Abigail killed Andre, a man whom she loved dearly and credited with helping to save her life.
 As Abby begins to remember what happened in Andre’s office that day, fans will see flashbacks revealing everything that occurred in that moment.

-Spoilers suggest that when Abigail finally realizes that she is the one that murdered Andre she will be inconsolable.
+Spoilers suggest that when Abigail finally realizes that she is the one that murdered Andre, she will be inconsolable.
 This is a dangerous thing for Abby, who is dealing with a personality disorder in which her mind had created two alter-egos to help her deal with trauma.
 Abigail’s fragile mental state could cause either alter-ego to return, and lock Abby away inside the confines of her own mind.

 In the latest #DAYS, Abigail tries to fight off Dr. Laura's control to get to Chad.https://t.co/70zOJaxlvq pic.twitter.com/ywlFmlkMf8